-- If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
+- If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to switch the gas valve on or off.
 Never use tools.
-If the knob will not push in or turn by hand, don't try to repair it.
+If the on/off switch will not move, don't try to repair it.
 Call a qualified service technician.
 Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.

-OPERATING INSTRUCTIONS GAS STOP!
+OPERATING INSTRUCTIONS

+STOP!
 Read the safety information above on this label.

-Homeywell CONTROL 2.
-Set thermostat to lowest setting.
-KNOBS3 3.
-Turn off all electric power to the appliance.
-4. This appliance is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand.
-5. Push in gas control knobs slightly and turn clockwise to off.
-6. Wait five(5) minutes to clear out any gas.
+- 2. Set thermostat to lowest setting. - 3.
+Turn off all electric power to the appliance. - This appliance is equipped with an ignition device which automatically lights the burner.
+Do not try to light the burner by hand. - 5.
+Move "Off/On" switch to the "Off" position.
+Wait five(5) minutes to clear out any gas.
 If you then smell gas, STOP!.
 Follow "B" in the safety information above on this label.
+If you don't smell gas, go on to next step.

+6. Move "Off/On" switch to the "On" position.

-If you Homeywell smell gas, go on to next step.
-7 Turn gas control knobs counterclockwise .
-A to "ON".
-8. Turn on all electric power to the appliance.
-Set thermostat to desired setting If the appliance will not operate, follow the instructions "To Turn Off Gas To Appliance" and call your service technician or gas supplier.
+- 7. Turn on all electric power to the appliance. - 8.
+Set thermostat to desired setting. - 9.
+If the appliance will not operate, follow the instructions "To Turn Off Gas To Appliance" and call your service technician or gas supplier.